KatyBrown/plot_phylo/README.md

 ![Basic Tree](./examples/basic_plot.png "Basic Tree")

 ## Adding matplotlib Elements
-One of the main advantages of this approach is that as plots are generated using matplotlib and added to an active axis, other elements of matplotlib plots can be incorporated - the plot remains activate and can be edited.
+One of the main advantages of this module is that, as plots are generated using matplotlib and added to an active axis, other elements of matplotlib plots can be incorporated - the plot remains activate and can be edited.

 The plot_tree function returns a dictionary where the keys are the tip labels and the values are the boundaries of the text boxes containing the tip labels, in axis units.

-For example, the first few items in the list returned from the run above are as follows:
+For example, the first few items in the list returned from the function call above are as follows:

 ```
-results

-{'Cercopithecus neglectus': {'xmin': 9.656,
+{'Cercopithecus neglectus': {'index': 0,
+  'xmin': 9.656,
   'xmax': 16.336,
   'ymin': 9.882,
-  'ymax': 10.118},
+  'ymax': 10.118,
+  'ymid': 10.0,
+  'xmid': 12.883},
+ 'Macaca mulatta': {'index': 1,
+  'xmin': 9.609,
+  'xmax': 14.2,
- 'Macaca mulatta': {'xmin': 9.609, 'xmax': 14.2, 'ymin': 9.215, 'ymax': 9.452},
+  'ymin': 9.215,
+  'ymax': 9.452,
+  'ymid': 9.333,
+  'xmid': 12.101},
- 'Colobus angolensis': {'xmin': 9.649,
+ 'Colobus angolensis': {'index': 2,
+  'xmin': 9.649,
   'xmax': 15.016,
   'ymin': 8.548,
-  'ymax': 8.785},
- 'Hylobates lar': {'xmin': 8.724,
-  'xmax': 12.618,
-  'ymin': 7.882,
-  'ymax': 8.118},
+  'ymax': 8.785,
+  'ymid': 8.667,
+  'xmid': 12.883},
 ...
 ```

-`xmin` and `xmax` are the positions of the left and right of the tip label text on the x-axis.
+`xmin`, `xmid` and xmax` are the positions of the left, centre and right of the tip label text on the x-axis.
-`ymin` and `ymax` are the positions of the bottom and top of the tip label text on the y-axis.
+`ymin`, `ymid` and ymax` are the positions of the bottom, centre and top of the tip label text on the y-axis.
+`ind` is the position of this label on the tree, reading from top to bottom, starting at 0.

 For example, for the first list item, Cercopithecus neglectus is the tip label.
 On the plot, this label spans positions 9.656 to 16.336 on the x-axis and 9.882 to 10.118 on the y axis.
+It is at position 0 in the tree.

 Providing these positions allows the user to add annotations etc. to the tip labels using matplotlib after drawing the plot.